mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 1. Opened Microsoft documentation for Azure Resource Manager.
 2. Reviewed Azure Resource Manager as the deployment and management service for Azure.
 3. Documented that Azure Resource Manager provides the management layer for creating, updating, and deleting resources.
-4. Reviewed that requests from the Azure portal, Azure PowerShell, Azure CLI, SDKs, and REST clients go through Azure Resource Manager.
+4. Reviewed how management requests from the following interfaces pass through Azure Resource Manager:
-5. Documented that ARM supports management features such as access control, locks, and tags.
+   - Azure Portal
+   - Azure PowerShell
+   - Azure CLI
+   - REST APIs
+   - Software development kits
+5. Documented that Azure Resource Manager supports:
+   - Access control
+   - Tags
+   - Locks
+   - Deployments
+   - Resource organization

 ![Azure Resource Manager overview](screenshots/17-azure-resource-manager-overview.png)

-**Screenshot evidence:** Microsoft documentation explains Azure Resource Manager as the consistent management layer for Azure resources.
+**Validation:** Microsoft documentation described Azure Resource Manager as the consistent management layer for Azure resources.

 ---

 ### Step 18: Perform Final Cost Validation

 1. Opened Azure Cost Management.
-2. Reviewed the subscription budget.
+2. Reviewed the existing subscription budget.
 3. Confirmed that the monthly budget remained active.
 4. Confirmed that evaluated spend remained `$0.00`.
-5. Confirmed that progress remained `0.00%`.
+5. Confirmed that budget progress remained `0.00%`.
 6. Confirmed that no billable resources were created during the lab.
-7. Redacted scope identifiers before documentation.
+7. Redacted sensitive scope identifiers.

 ![Cost Management final validation](screenshots/18-cost-management-final-validation.png)

-**Screenshot evidence:** The final Cost Management screenshot shows the budget is active, evaluated spend is `$0.00`, and progress is `0.00%`.
+**Validation:** The final Cost Management review showed the active monthly budget, `$0.00` evaluated spend, and `0.00%` progress.

 ---

 ## Azure Physical Infrastructure Summary

-Azure physical infrastructure describes how Microsoft organizes datacenters globally.
+Azure physical infrastructure describes how Microsoft organizes datacenters and supporting infrastructure globally.

 ### Geography

-A geography is a broad area that can support data residency and compliance requirements.
+An Azure geography is a defined area that can support:

-Examples include:

-- United States
+- Data residency
-- Europe
+- Regulatory requirements
-- Asia Pacific
+- Compliance requirements
+- Regional service availability

+A geography can contain multiple Azure regions.

 ### Region

-A region is a geographic area that contains one or more nearby datacenters connected by low-latency networking.
+An Azure region is a geographic area containing one or more nearby datacenters connected through low-latency networking.

-Azure resources are commonly deployed to a selected region.
+Azure regions support:

+- Resource deployment
+- Regional service availability
+- Data location decisions
+- Resiliency planning
+- Cost and performance decisions

 ### Availability Zone

 An availability zone is a physically separate location within a supported Azure region.

-Availability zones help protect workloads from datacenter-level failures.
+Availability zones help protect workloads from failures involving:

+- Power
+- Cooling
+- Networking
+- Individual datacenter facilities

+Applications must be designed to use multiple zones when zone-level resilience is required.

 ### Datacenter

-A datacenter is a physical facility that contains servers, networking, power, and cooling infrastructure.
+An Azure datacenter is a physical facility containing:

-Customers do not usually interact directly with individual Azure datacenters.
+- Servers
+- Storage systems
+- Network equipment
+- Power infrastructure
+- Cooling infrastructure
+- Physical security controls

+Customers normally select an Azure region or availability option rather than an individual datacenter.

+---

+## Availability Zone Service Categories

+### Zonal Services

+A zonal service is deployed to a specific availability zone.

+The customer selects the zone where the resource is placed.

+### Zone-Redundant Services

+A zone-redundant service distributes or replicates service components across multiple availability zones.

+The Azure service manages much of the zone distribution.

+### Non-Regional Services

+Non-regional services are not deployed into a specific Azure region.

+These services can operate globally.

 ---